Place of origin: Significance and history

 A citizen of a municipality does not enjoy a larger set of rights than a non-citizen of the same municipality.

 To vote in communal, cantonal or national matters, only the current place of residence matters – or in the case of citizens abroad, the last Swiss place of residence.

+Some municipalities have a "Bürgergemeinde", separate from the "Einwohnergemeinde".
+To vote in the Bürgergemeinde, the citizen typically needs to be both a resident and citizen of the municipality.

 The law previously required that a citizen's place of origin continued to bear all their social welfare costs for two years after the citizen moved away.
 In 2012, the National Council voted by 151 to 9 votes to abolish this law.
 The place of domicile is now the sole payer of welfare costs.

 In 1923, 1937, 1959 and 1967, more cantons signed treaties that assured that the place of domicile had to pay welfare costs instead of the place of origin, reflecting the fact that fewer and fewer people lived in their place of origin (1860: 59%, in 1910: 34%).

 In 1681, the Tagsatzung – the then Swiss parliament – decided that beggars should be deported to their place of origin, especially if they were insufficiently cared for by their residential community.

 In the 19th century, Swiss municipalities even offered free emigration to the United States if the Swiss citizen agreed to renounce municipal citizenship, and with that the right to receive welfare.